 Working improperly or without authorization is a serious violation of your status.
 It is your responsibility to comply with all immigration and employment regulations which apply to F-1 students.
 Failure to comply with these regulations could result in the cancellation of your F-1 visa and/or being barred from re-entering the U.S. for period of up to 10 years.

 PSU has an excellent support network in place for international student employees through the Global Education Office (located in the Bagley House) and The Center for Global Engagement (located in Mary Lyon Hall).
 Both offices work closely with PSU’s Human Resources Office.
 Please contact Jessie Debow at the Global Education Office 535-2336 or Jane Bjerklie-Barry at the Center for Global Engagement 535-3372 for detailed information.
-Additional information about International Employment can be found on the Human Resources Web site.
+Additional information about International Employment can be found on the Resources for Students page.

 Both F-1 and J-1 students are allowed to work on-campus while attending Plymouth State University, up to 20 hours per week during academic terms and full time during vacation periods.
 Students are responsible for securing their own employment on campus, and may begin working as soon as a University international student advisor has approved the required paperwork.